-This article was first published on Life In Estonia magazine.
+This is a lightly edited version of the article first published on Life In Estonia magazine.
 By Toivo Tänavsuu.

 Pipedrive is another example of a successful Estonian start-up which has the potential to conquer the world.
 Founded in 2010 without much fuss (or advertising), it has managed to stand out in the vast ocean of customer relations management (CRM) tools, where each “drop” claims to be the best in the world.

 The facts speak for themselves: the company has almost 10,000 paying customers (and 50,000 users) in over a hundred countries.
 It makes millions of euros in sales revenue, while claiming that everything – even the product itself – is still in the early phase of development.